Buying real estate in Dar es Salaam?

 What quality upgrade do I get at $300k in Dar es Salaam in 2026?

-Yes, $300,000 can often buy you a property in a newer or recently refurbished building in Dar es Salaam right now, especially for a 2-bedroom apartment outside the absolute top coastal micro-markets where prices climb much higher.
+Yes, $300,000 can buy a property in a newer or recently refurbished building in Dar es Salaam, especially for 2-bedroom apartments outside the absolute top coastal micro-markets, which is a meaningful upgrade from the older stock that dominates the $200,000 tier.

 Can $300k buy a 2-bedroom in Dar es Salaam in 2026 in good areas?

-As of early 2026, $300,000 (TZS 746 million) is typically enough to buy a good-area 2-bedroom property in Dar es Salaam if you define "good" as safe, convenient, and well-serviced rather than necessarily the most elite beachfront addresses.
+As of early 2026, yes, $300,000 (roughly TZS 746 million) is comfortably enough to buy a good-area 2-bedroom property in Dar es Salaam, as long as you define "good" as safe, convenient, and well-serviced rather than the absolute most elite beachfront strip.

 Which places become "accessible" at $300k in Dar es Salaam as of 2026?